What document must be posted at the job site before a Certificate of Occupancy can be issued for a commercial building?

 Why This Is the Correct Answer

-CORRECT_ANSWER - The Certificate of Completion is the required document that must be posted at the job site before a Certificate of Occupancy can be issued.
-This document serves as official verification that all construction work has been completed in accordance with the approved building plans and meets all applicable building codes.
-It represents the final step in the construction inspection process before occupancy is permitted.
-The posting requirement ensures that all stakeholders can verify that the project has been properly completed and inspected.
+A Certificate of Completion must be posted at the job site before a Certificate of Occupancy can be issued for commercial buildings.
+This document serves as official verification that all construction work has been completed in accordance with the approved plans, specifications, and applicable building codes.
+It demonstrates that the project meets all safety and regulatory requirements, making it a mandatory prerequisite for occupancy approval.

 Why the Other Options Are Wrong

-The building permit is required to start construction and must be posted during construction, but it is not the final document needed before Certificate of Occupancy issuance.
-The permit authorizes work to begin, while the Certificate of Completion verifies that work has been finished properly.
+The building permit is required to start construction and should be posted during work, but it's not what must be posted specifically before Certificate of Occupancy issuance.
+The permit authorizes work to begin, while the Certificate of Completion confirms work is finished properly.

 Option D: Fire Department approval

-Fire Department approval may be required as part of the overall inspection process, but it is not the specific document that must be posted at the job site before Certificate of Occupancy issuance.
-Fire safety inspections are typically incorporated into the overall completion certification process.
+Fire Department approval may be required during the inspection process, but it's not the specific document that must be posted at the job site before Certificate of Occupancy issuance.
+Fire approval is typically incorporated into the overall completion certification process.

 Memory Technique